sharpzeb/bootcamp/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

-# 16 Project 2: Professional Materials
+# Unit 16 Project 2 Homework: Professional Materials

-Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.
+Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer competitive.

 If you are opting out of career services, this is *still a required assignment*.
 Part of being a web developer means being a part of a community.
-Having a place to share your projects is *necessary* if you're applying for jobs, but it's also *critical* on your journey as a developer.
+Having a place to share your projects is *necessary* if you're applying for jobs, but is still *critical* on your journey as a developer.

-## Homework Requirements
+## Requirements

-* Updated portfolio featuring at least 3 examples of student work from either deployed projects of homeworks
+* Updated portfolio featuring projects 1 and 2 and at least four exemplary homework assignments.

-* Update GitHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects of homeworks
+* Update GitHub profile with pinned repositories featuring projects 1 and 2 and four exemplary assignments.

 * Updated resume